nick555555/ReactPortfolio/README.md

 ## Description

 My Portfolio recreated utilizing React.
 Contains an About Me section, a Portfolio section and a Contact page.
 Contained in the About Me is a short bio statement as well as links to my Resume, Github and LinkedIn.
 The Portfolio page contains 6 highlighted projects with screenshots, links to github repository and links to the deployed application.
 The Contact page contains a currently nonfunctional contact form submission.
 This project utilizes Materialize for styling purposes.
+Deployed via Heroku.